 The AccessLevelEx Attribute is used to indicate how the Value of a Variable can be accessed (read/write), if it contains current and/or historic data and its atomicity.
 The AccessLevelEx does not take any user access rights into account, i.e. although the Variable is writeable this may be restricted to a certain user / user group.
 The AccessLevelEx is an extended version of the AccessLevel attribute and as such contains the 8 bits of the AccessLevel attribute as the first 8 bits.
 The AccessLevelEx is a 32-bit unsigned integer with the structure defined in the 8.58.

-If this Attribute is not provided the information provided by these additional Fields is unknown. |
+This Attribute is made mandatory in Profiles starting with version 1.04.
+Prior to version 1.04 if this Attribute is not provided the information provided by these additional Fields is unknown. |

 |